Monét X Change: 2018–2022: RuPaul's Drag Race

 Monét X Change was announced as one of fourteen contestants competing on the tenth season of RuPaul's Drag Race on February 22, 2018.
+She had been an alternate for the ninth season but was not cast.
 She was eliminated in episode ten, placing sixth overall.
 She was named Miss Congeniality during the season's finale, and is the first holder of the title to have been voted by her fellow contestants.
 In the first episode of her season of Drag Race, Monét X Change made a dress decorated with kitchen sponges, which became a running joke throughout the rest of the series and inspired a number of Internet memes amongst fans online.

 Monét X Change is a co-host of the podcast Sibling Rivalry with her drag sister Bob the Drag Queen.
 The first episode premiered on March 11, 2018.
 She appeared as a guest in an episode of What Would You Do on July 6, 2018.
-Monét also toured across the United States and Europe with her one-woman show, "Call Me By Monét."
+Monét also toured across the United States and Europe with her one-person show, "Call Me By Monét."

 She appeared in a Pepsi commercial with Cardi B in February 2019.
 On February 15, 2019, she was inducted into the RuPaul's Drag Race All Stars Hall of Fame alongside Trinity the Tuck after winning RuPaul's Drag Race All Stars Season 4, becoming the first black winner of the spin-off.

-In May, Monet revealed that she would be hosting her own weekly talk show called "The X Change Rate".
+In May, Monét revealed that she would be hosting her own weekly talk show called The X Change Rate.